Education of Homeless Children

 The school district of residence for a homeless child is responsible for the education of the child and shall assume all responsibilities as required in N.J.A.C.
 6A:17-2.3.
 The school district of residence for a homeless child means the school district in which the parent of a homeless child resided prior to becoming homeless.

-The school district liaison designated by the Superintendent of Schools for the education of homeless children is Support Services Supervisor.
+The school district liaison designated by the Superintendent of Schools for the education of homeless children is the Supervisor of Support Services.
 The liaison will facilitate communication and cooperation between the school district of residence and the school district where the homeless child resides and shall assume all responsibilities as outlined in N.J.A.C.
 6A:17-2.4(a).

 When a homeless child resides in a school district, the school district liaison shall notify the liaison of the school district of residence within twenty-four hours of receiving notification from the parent, the Department of Human Services or the Department of Children and Families, a shelter director, an involved agency, or a case manager.
 Upon notification of the need for enrollment of a homeless child, the liaison in the school district of residence shall coordinate enrollment procedures immediately based upon the best interest of the child pursuant to N.J.A.C.
 6A:17-2.5(b).